 - molloscum contagiosum

 If you have strange bumps or sores on or near your mouth or genitals, talk to your doctor.
 You should mention these sores to your doctor even if they go away before your visit.
 Herpes sores, for example, typically go away within a week or two.
-However, you can still be infectious even when no sores are present.
+However, they can still be infectious even when no sores are present.

-Pain in the Pelvic or Abdominal Region
+Pain in the pelvic or abdominal region

 - weight loss